EthanHeilman/ethanheilman.github.io/x/34/post.md

 [^16]: René Descartes, Meditation III, Meditations on First Philosophy, in which the existence of God and the immortality of the soul are demonstrated (1641), translation from [Catherine Wilson's Descartes’ Meditations an introduction (2003)](https://archive.org/stream/descartess-meditations-an-introduction/Descartes%E2%80%99s%20Meditations%20An%20Introduction_djvu.txt)

 [^17]: Consider what it would actually look like for humanity to have knowledge which humanity could not create.
 For instance imagine a human mind was told the solution to a mathematical problem that can easily be verified but would require more energy than our universe to compute.
 This would be strong evidence that this mathematical revelation was placed in our minds by an intelligence with greater computing power than our universe, i.e. a cryptographic proof for the existance of something godlike.
 I am aware of no such knowledge and such a relevation is very different than the knowledge of infinity.

+[^18]: Reddit user aardaar [argues](https://www.reddit.com/r/PhilosophyofMath/comments/1n3agfe/comment/nbk9zk1/) that my claim that Kronecker's quote was intended to damn the infinites may be unfounded.
+It is probably the case that aardaar is correct here, Kronecker may have disliked infinity but his privledging of the integers need not be inspired by this dislike.
+I'm fond that sentence so I'm going to investigate the question more deeply before removing it.
+I want to thank aardaar for this critique, it is always the things which seem obviously true which contain the greatest errors.